Gustash/sway-screenshot/README.md

 ## Save location

-You can choose which directory Hyprshot will save screenshots in by setting an `HYPRSHOT_DIR` environment variable to your preferred location.
+You can choose which directory sway-screenshot will save screenshots in by setting a `SWAY_SCREENSHOT_DIR` environment variable to your preferred location.

-If `HYPRSHOT_DIR` is not set, Hyprshot will attempt to save to `XDG_PICTURES_DIR` and will further fallback to your home directory if this is also not available.
+If `SWAY_SCREENSHOT_DIR` is not set, sway-screenshot will attempt to save to `XDG_PICTURES_DIR` and will further fallback to your home directory if this is also not available.